Cooking On The Ranch

 red chile gravy for Carne Adovada

-1. Step 7 and 8: Add the molasses and stir to combine until blended.
+1. Step 7 and 8: Stir to combine until blended.

 Browned pork loin roast in New Mexico Red Chile Sauce